fbpx

 I passed this route in December, probably the first time anyone has since Hurricane Maria in 2017.
 The trail effectively no longer exists, although a good navigator will fine some blue/yellow marks as they pass through the forest.
 Some of the ridges that you must pass over were now almost impossible and quite dangerous to ascend.
 I strongly advise against attempting the trail.

 From the national trail headquarters this trail is wet and muddy, but well marked and easy to follow all the way to Emerald Pool.
 The trail joins the back of the short loop that leads from the site entrance to the pool, and leaves it again just after the pool.
 From there the trail descends more steeply and eventually joins the Castle Bruce road lower down and follows it for about 1km.
-Where the main road bends left, the trail moves off to the right on a tiny trail that leads you down to a small, broken bridge.
-After passing the stream however you see fit, the trail makes its way along the right hand side of the Castle Bruce river, before reaching the Sabifi River Lodge (possible accommodation or camping spot).
-From here, the trail can either be abandoned on the access road to the house, which means a long road walk into castle bruce, or you can continue on the right hand side of the river on the trail.
-The trail has been maintained for some way, but becomes totally overgrown later on.
-Here it’s best to exit the trail into the river, and follow the river downstream until you reach the old broken cable bridge.
-Cables still stretch across the river, so this cannot be missed.
-The trail continues on the far side of the river on a small path that leads though a farm and out onto the main road again.
-From here there’s a road walk into Castle Bruce, and then northwards on the main road that leads into the Kalinago Territory.
-Eventually you’ll find the sign for the start of segment 6 on the right hand side of the road, where this segment ends.
+Where the main road bends left, the trail moves off to the right on a tiny trail that leads you down to a small, broken bridge, but the trail has been damaged from here onwards by landslides so it’s best to take the road walk into Castle Bruce, and then northwards on the main road that leads into the Kalinago Territory.
+Eventually you’ll find the sign for the start of segment 6 on the right hand side of the road, where segment 5 ends.

 Segment 6 starts from the main road between Castle Bruce and Sineku.
 The first half of the trail makes its way up and down a series of ravines along the east coast, rejoining the main road between each down and up.
-Thanks to this, this segment is one of the easiest ones to walk in smaller sections.
-The first down and up is in good condition, easy to follow and emerges just south af L’Escalier Tete-Chien.
-The official route makes its way down towards the snake staircase and turns off to the left about half way down at a very easy to miss trail sign.
+Thanks to this, this segment is one of the easiest ones to walk in smaller sections if you don’t want to hike the whole distance.
+The first section is in good condition, easy to follow and emerges just south af L’Escalier Tete-Chien.
+The official route makes its way down towards the snake staircase and turns off to the left about half way down at a very easy to miss trail sign (now missing completely I believe).
 This next bit of trail between the staircase path and the next bit of road isn’t marked on most maps, and rightly so, since the trail hardly exists.
 Walking round this part on the road takes about 10 minutes, and is recommended for all non-purists who don’t care too much about whether they walk exactly along the official trail.
-The following down and up is a very short one to the primary school and is badly overgrown (although I cut it back a bit at the start of July).
+The following down and up is a very short one to the primary school and is usually badly overgrown.
 From the school, the trail is in slightly better condition as far as the next bit of main road.
 You leave the road again in Gaulette and make your way to Salybia along one of two different trail options, both of which are poorly marked but join up again fairly soon.
 The next short but steep down and up brings you out just above Barana Aute, the Kalinago cultural centre.
-From here on the trail is much clearer, better marked, and significantly more enjoyable than frustratingly pointless downs and ups that lead you to here.
-Just note that the official trail passes just north of the next village (Bataka) and turns back south.
+From here on the trail is much clearer, better marked, and significantly more enjoyable.
+Just note that the official trail passes just north of the next village (Bataka) and turns back south breifly.
 This strange bit of the route can easily be skipped by exiting up onto the main road if you wish.
-The last part of the segment is lovely, and climbs over a hill and down to Hatton Garden where segment 7 begins.
+The last part of the segment is lovely, and climbs over a hill and down towards Hatton Garden where segment 7 begins.
+The very last bit is quite overgrown most of the time.

 Approximately 10km, 3-4 hours, very overgrown in many places, although still just passable.